frida/frida-website/docs/android.md

 ## Setting up your Android device

 Before you start, you will need to root your device in case you haven't done so already.
+Also note that most of our testing has involved Android 4.4, and while we do support 4.2 all the way through 6.0, there's for now limited support for ART and we would recommend that you start out with a Dalvik-powered ARM device or emulator for the time being.

-You will also need the Android SDK so you can use the `adb` tool.
-This is a stop-gap solution and won't be necessary once Frida has an Android app (pull-request welcome!).
+You will also need the `adb` tool from the Android SDK.

-First off, download the latest `frida-server` for Android:
+First off, download the latest `frida-server` for Android and get it running on your device:

 {% highlight bash %}
 $ curl -O http://build.frida.re/frida/android/arm/bin/frida-server
 $ chmod +x frida-server
-{% endhighlight %}

-Next, deploy `frida-server` on your device:
-{% highlight bash %}
 $ adb push frida-server /data/local/tmp/
+$ adb shell "/data/local/tmp/frida-server &"
 {% endhighlight %}

-## Spin up Frida

-In one terminal (on your desktop), run the server:
+Next, make sure `adb` can see your device:

 {% highlight bash %}
-$ adb shell
+$ adb devices -l
-root@android:/ # /data/local/tmp/frida-server
 {% endhighlight %}

-While that's running, forward one local TCP port to your device:
+This will also ensure that the adb daemon is running on your desktop, which allows Frida to discover and communicate with your device regardless of whether you've got it hooked up through USB or WiFi.

+## A quick smoke-test

+Now, on your desktop it's time to make sure the basics are working.
+Run:

 {% highlight bash %}
-adb forward tcp:27042 tcp:27042
+$ frida-ps -U
 {% endhighlight %}

-Now, just to verify things are working:
-{% highlight bash %}
-$ frida-ps -R
-{% endhighlight %}

-Should give you a process list along the lines of:
+This should give you a process list along the lines of:

 {% highlight bash %}
   PID NAME